CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

 You should reference your organization best practices when determining to API key lifetime.
 In some cases the guideline may fall under a more general guideline around user/system authentication.

 In my opinion, there is no reason that the value shouldn't be similar to that of the standard Idle Timeout for administrator logins, especially if you allow administrators to access the API.
 If you must be in compliance with NIST or CIS, administrator login idle timeout values usually need to be 20 minutes or less.
-Although Palo Alto's Idle Timeout is detecting inactivity in an admin session, API key lifetime isn't measured between API calls, but from the point in timethe key is generated regardless of how many API queries are made after that.
+Although Palo Alto's Idle Timeout is detecting inactivity in an admin session, API key lifetime isn't measured between API calls, but from the point in time the key is generated regardless of how many API queries are made after that.
 What you may find is that some external platforms/products which use the API don't effectively check for API key duration and renew their API key when making a series of subsequent calls.

 ## Authentication Examples